ha-anna/STS2012_Final_Project/README.md

 relevant, and that we find interesting.
 There are many areas in accessibility that still need to be improved.
 Sign language allows humans to communicate without sound, and plays a critical role in accessibility and communication for the Deaf and hard-of-hearing communities.
-By exploring ASL sign detection, we wanted to understand how deep learning can be applied to improve inclusivity and bridge communication gaps using computer vision.
+By exploring ASL sign detection,make we wanted to understand how deep learning can be applied to improve inclusivity and bridge communication gaps using computer vision.

 ## Discoveries